Inventory reconciliation: 6 improvements you can make now

 Why is inventory reconciliation so challenging?

-With products that are so fast-moving, your data needs to be as well.
-If that data is not kept up-to-date, it’ll be nearly impossible to have a clear view of what’s actually in stock.
+With scores of products moving in and out, your warehouses need to be tidy, and your data does too.
+If your inventory is not kept up-to-date, it’ll be impossible to have a clear view of what’s actually in stock.

-With standardized practices in place, all of your partners are going to relay information to you in completely different formats, on different cadences.
+Even with a standard operating procedure (SOP) in place, all of your partners are going to relay information to you in different formats, on different cadences.

 How often should you reconcile your inventory?